OPCODE-Open-Spring-Fest/Virtual_DiceRoll/.github/Contributor_Guide/Project_Tour.md

 In the 'lib' folder you will find three files with a '.dart' extension.All changes , enhancements anf bug fixes are to be done by editing these files.If you want to create a new file then you need to add a new file in the lib folder itself.

+There is a folder named 'assets' which has a 'images' folder which contains the images/icons used in the app.If you want to add any icon or image through assets update it in the assets/ folder.

+If you want to change any dependencies then it has to be done in the 'pubspec.yaml' file.

 C:.
 |   .gitignore